kevinpschaaf/enyo-wiki/Buttons.md

 ## onyx.ToggleButton

 `onyx.ToggleButton` is a control that looks like a switch with labels for two states.
-Each time a ToggleButton is tapped, it switches its value and fires an `onChange` event.
+Each time a toggle button is tapped, it switches its value and fires an `onChange` event.

-    {kind: "onyx.ToggleButton", onContent: "foo", offContent: "bar", onChange: "buttonToggle"}
+    {kind: "onyx.ToggleButton", onContent: "foo", offContent: "bar", onChange: "buttonToggle"},

     ...